LiuYuancheng/Py_Web_Screenshot_Capture_Tool/README.md

 https://stackoverflow.com/questions/66022042/how-to-let-kubernetes-pod-run-a-local-script/66025424
 ```

-Then run the test case program `testCase.py`, then the screen shot will be save in the output folder `outputFolder`
+Afterward, execute the test case program `testCase.py`, and the captured screenshots will be saved in the output folder `outputFolder`.